History of the Portuguese Communist Party: 2010s

+2020s

 After the last local election, in 2021, in which the Party lost the presidency of 5 municipalities, the Portuguese Communist Party holds the leadership of 18 (of 308) municipalities, most of them in Alentejo and Setúbal, and has leadership of hundreds of civil parishes, and local assembly members.
 The local administration of the PCP often concerns itself with issues such as preventing privatization of the water supply, funding culture and education, providing access to sports and promoting health, facilitating participatory democracy and preventing corruption.
-The presence of the Greens in the coalition also keeps an eye on environmental issues such as recycling and water treatment.

 The Party's work still follows the program set forth by "Advanced Democracy for the 21st Century".
 Issues like the decriminalization of abortion, workers rights, the increasing fees for the Health Service and Education, the erosion of the social safety net, low salaries and pensions, imperialism and war, and solidarity with other countries such as Cuba, and the Basque Country are constant concerns in the Party's agenda.

-From the election of 2015 until the failure to pass the government budget in 2021, the Party supported the government of António Costa together with the Left Bloc.
-In the elections of 2022 the Socialist Party won an absolute majority and the PCP and Left Bloc returned to opposition.
+In the XVII Legislative election, of May 18, 2025, the Party ran in coalition with the Partido Ecologista os Verdes party, under the CDU banner.
+The coalition received 183,741 votes, representing 2,91% of the electorate, which entitled them to 3 parliamentary seats.